xriss/djon/readme.md

 --------

-Same as JSON so "true", "false" and "null" are special, DJON also ignores case so "null" can also be "Null" or "NULL".
+Same as JSON so "true", "false" and "null" are special, DJON also allows some case combinations so that "null" can also be "Null" or "NULL".

 These keywords require a deliminator character to follow them, eg whitespace or punctuation, so "NULLL" will never be recognized as the keyword NULL followed by an extra 'L'

-The DJON string "NULL" on its own will be parsed correctly despite not having a terminator after the keyword as it is a C style string with an explicit 0x00 following it.
+Parsing a string "NULL" on its own will be parsed correctly despite not technically having a terminator after the keyword as it is a C style string with an explicit 0x00 following it.
 The 0x00 is one of the terminator characters we check for and we should null terminate our strings even if the string also contains nulls.
 This is Lua style string rules.

 Objects